labrgrupo/LabRI_Model/README.md

 <img src="www/Logo.svg" width="350px" height="250px" align="right"/>

 The **LabRI System** is a Shiny-based application designed for the estimation and verification of reference intervals in clinical laboratories.
 It combines RMarkdown scripts, Shiny applications, and automation scripts (.bat) to streamline its use without requiring direct interaction with RStudio.
 The system's key components include

+- **install_packages.bat**: Executes the `install_packages.R` script, automating the installation and updating of all required R packages to configure the environment properly.
+- **app.bat**: Executes the `launch_app.R` script, which initializes the Shiny application and opens the graphical interface for running the LabRI method interactively.
 - **LabRI_script.Rmd**: The primary script responsible for estimating and verifying reference intervals, producing comprehensive HTML reports.
-- **install_packages.bat**: Ensures the proper configuration of the environment by automating the installation and updating of required R packages.
-- **app.bat**: Launches the Shiny application, providing a user-friendly graphical interface for running the LabRI method.

 The **LabRI System** is distributed primarily as an executable installer, which organizes files, configures directories, and creates desktop shortcuts for easy access.
 As the installer relies on .bat files for automation, it is only compatible with the Windows operating system.
 The executable can be downloaded using the link below:
 <div>